-Two crashes within one minute in Central Hawke's Bay
+Two crashes within one minute in Hawke's Bay

 A police spokeswoman said the car into a creek or waterway – leaking oil into the water.

-Clean-up was required and the council was advised.
+Clean-up was required and Wairoa District Council was advised.

 A St Johns Ambulance spokesman said one patient, the sole occupant of the vehicle, sustained minor injuries, but wasn't transported to hospital.